How do I apply?

 Are there any prerequisites for the program?

-The Data Science program is open to students from all undergraduate majors.
+The Master of Science in Data Science program is open to students from any major.
 Students are expected to have taken a college-level introductory statistics course.
-Students without an introductory statistics course can be satisfied by taking Loyola's preparatory course, DS510 - Applied Business Statistics or another approved introductory statistics course.
+The statistics requirement can be satisfied by taking Loyola's preparatory course, DS 510 or another approved introductory statistics course.

 What is the cost of the program?